pferdalburakcinar/100DaysOfSwift/README.md

 day 9 : project 5 day 28 and day 29 finished.
 I learned how to manupulate , reload, insert tableview and used closure.

 day 9 part 2 : project 6 finished.
 I used autolayout with code.
 I did not understand very well.
 I will try to use in the next milestone project

+day 10 : MileStoneProject2 completed.
+I used tableview to make my shoppinglist and i shared it with the help of uiactivityviewcontroller